Miscarriage

 Despite the pain, there is often a desire to honor and remember the pregnancy.
 Whether through private rituals, keeping mementos, or simply holding the memory close, these acts can help acknowledge the significance of the loss.
 The journey through grief after a miscarriage is a deeply personal one, with no clear timeline for healing.
 The sorrow may soften over time, but the loss will always be a part of the parents’ story, a reminder of the love they felt and the life that could have been.

-Hopeful Beginnings is available to walk with clients that have experienced a miscarriage through free counseling.
+Hopeful Beginnings is available to walk with clients that have experienced a miscarriage through counseling.
 All counseling is confidential and can be provided in person or via telehealth.
+We accept all Medicaid plans and commercial insurance.
+Sliding Scale options are available if clients are uninsured or underinsured.
 Healing is possible.

 Contact Hopeful Beginnings regarding our services or any general questions you have.
 One of our counselors will be in touch with you shortly.
 You may also call us or email information@hopefulbeginning.org for additional information.